yukeshwarp/promptQuest/README.md

 - Manages session state for chat and analytics views.
 - Handles querying Cosmos DB and passing data to topic modeling and LLM modules.
 - **Note:** Date/offset filtering only; no search or graphical visualizations.
+- **Cloud client usage:** Imports CosmosClient and AzureOpenAI from `cloud_config.py` singleton (do not instantiate directly).

 ### `topicmodelling_dev.py`
 - `extract_topics_from_text`: runs NMF topic modeling and returns structured results.
+  - May return an empty list if text is too short or has too few features.
 - `interpret_topics_with_llm`: sends topic clusters to the LLM and parses/returns JSON topic summaries.
 - Contains large prompt templates for LLM (see [Prompt Engineering](#prompt-engineering)).
+- **Cloud client usage:** Imports AzureOpenAI client from `cloud_config.py` singleton.
+- **Logging:** Uses Python logging for debug/info/warning output.

 ### `preprocessor.py`
 - Text cleaning: strips punctuation, removes stopwords.

 ### `cloud_config.py`
-- Loads all cloud credentials and instantiates the Cosmos DB and Azure OpenAI clients.
+- Loads all cloud credentials and instantiates the Cosmos DB and Azure OpenAI clients **once** (singleton pattern).
+- All other modules should import these singletons to avoid redundant connections and to improve rate-limit handling and efficiency.
+- **Why singleton?**
+  - Prevents multiple connections to cloud resources, reduces risk of hitting rate limits or quota exhaustion, and centralizes client configuration/secret handling.

 ---